J16N/tsuby/README.md

 |**search**|`t-9gag search <query>`| Get your search result from 9gag.com.|

 #### COC
+*My owner was really addictive to this game.
+Well who doesn't want to get stats of 'player' and 'clan' right from the discord?* ^^

 |Option|Command|Description|
 |------|-------|-----------|
 |**coc help**|`t-coc help`|  All the Clash of Clans related commands.|